seancyw/DataStructure/README.md

 # DataStructure

-# The purpose of this project is to implement all data structure in C++
+-The purpose of this project is to implement all data structure in C++

-# Class implemented as of now
+# Data structure implemented as of now
-~ Singly Linked-list
+- ~~Singly Linked-list~~

+# Data structure Going to implement
 - Doubly Linked-list
 - Circular Linked-list
 - Hash table